alekbj16/DAT540/README.md

 # DAT540 - Introduction to Data Science

-Exercises from the course DAT540 Introduction to Data Science at the University of Stavanger.
+Mandatory exercises from the course DAT540 Introduction to Data Science at the University of Stavanger.

 Semester: Fall 2020